Booboo Stewart: Early career

-2010–present: Theatrical debut
+2010–present: Theatrical debut & stepping into other art forms

 In 2010, Stewart appeared in the movie Logan, a coming of age story about two brothers.
 He portrayed Seth Clearwater in The Twilight Saga: Eclipse, the third installment of The Twilight Saga film series, as well as The Twilight Saga: Breaking Dawn - Part 1 in 2011 and The Twilight Saga: Breaking Dawn - Part 2 in 2012.

-In 2012, Stewart starred in the movie White Frog as Nick Young, a teen with Asperger's syndrome.
+In 2012, Stewart starred in the movie White Frog as Nick Young, a teen with Asperger syndrome.
 In 2013, he played the lead role in Running Deer, an award-winning short film produced and directed by Brent Ryan Green through Toy Gun Films.
 Stewart also appeared in 2014's X-Men: Days of Future Past acting as Warpath.

 In 2013, Stewart appeared in Space Warriors alongside Danny Glover, Dermot Mulroney, Josh Lucas, Mira Sorvino, directed by Sean McNamara.

 Stewart starred in the 2015 Disney Channel original movie Descendants as Jay, the son of Jafar.
 He reprised his role in the 2017 and 2019 sequels, Descendants 2 and Descendants 3.
 In 2020, Stewart appeared as Willie in the Netflix series Julie and the Phantoms, and as Peter Dragswolf in the film Let Him Go.

+Since 2018, Stewart has been a member of the Los Angeles-based boy band, That Band Honey.
+Stewart is also a mixed media artist, and has occasionally lent his artistic talents to fundraisers and non-profit organizations.